 Most of us are familiar with the concept that it is better to fix the cause than the effect.
-This idea is at the core of the Lean Manufacturing concept, created by Taiichi Ohno and Toyota, and of the Lean Start-up movement started by Eric Ries.
+This idea is at the core of the Lean Manufacturing concept, created by Taiichi Ohno and Toyota.
+Lean Manufacturing was later developed into the Lean startup- movement inspired by Eric Ries that aims maximize the speed of learning.

 The future of technology holds amazing sci-fi -like tools.
-Nano technology, bio engineering, genetics, robotics, space-travel and so on.
-But the only tool that can help us fight the root cause of poor productivity and resource wasting is development of Artificial Intelligence, AI.
+Nanotechnology, bioengineering, genetics, robotics, space-travel and so on.
+But the only technology that can help us fight the root cause of poor productivity and resource wasting is the development of Artificial Intelligence, AI.
 All the listed technological advantages aim to increase the efficiency of human activities, but the difference is that AI is the only one that can help us understand which activities are worth doing in the first place, and how to do them in the most efficient way.
 For example, while robotics help us do things in high efficiency, maybe that activity was not needed at all in the first place.
 In other words, while AI can give us the GPS coordinates to our destination and map to follow, robotics can only make us move incredibly fast, and us humans decide on the direction in which we want to move.
-My example of robotics comes from physical production, but the same idea applies also for product design, marketing, HR and so on.
+My example of robotics comes from physical production, but the same idea applies also to product design, marketing, HR and so on.

-AI management tools would steer companies toward long-term, sustainable growth, but the contemporary stock exchange and market place encourages to seek short-term profits.
-Since investors want to see short-term value increase in the companies they invest in, the managements they name have incentives to sacrifice long term plans over short-term ones.
+AI management tools would steer companies toward long-term, sustainable growth, but the contemporary stock exchange and marketplace encourages to seek short-term profits.
+Since investors want to see short-term value increase in the companies they invest in, the management they name have incentives to sacrifice long-term plans over short-term ones.
 This is obviously nothing new, but every time AI takes a step forward, the decision to act against facts will have a higher opportunity cost.
-Eventually this cost will be so high that it cannot be ignored, but the sooner we can bring AI into decision-making, the better.
+Eventually, this cost will be so high that it cannot be ignored, but the sooner we can bring AI into decision-making, the better.
 And since we are fighting issues like global warming and other ecological disasters, there really is no time to waste.

 Fighting against better solutions sounds counter-intuitive, but the world is full of similar examples where existing structures prevent obvious improvements from taking over.
 Why do they still have separate taps for hot and cold water in the UK?
 Why do Phillips-head screws still exist when we have Torx screws?
 Why don’t all cars come with Run Flat tyres?
 The Run Flat tyres, the PAX system, is especially interesting.
-The PAX solution offers better safety and flexibility for the customer, the technology was shared with multiple tyre and car manufacturers, and market studies show that the demand is there, but still we are not using it.
+The PAX solution offers better safety and flexibility for the customer, the technology was shared with multiple tyre and car manufacturers, and market studies show that the demand is there, but still, we are not using it.
 The answer lies in co-adaptation and co-innovation risks.
 When there is some external entity in the supply chain that is not benefiting of the improvement, they will not be active in taking it into use, or, even worse, they might fight against the change.
+In this case, a co-adaptation risk occurred.
+Car service companies did not have high enough incentive to invest in PAX- machinery, and cars with these tyres could not find convenient service network.
 This theory and the PAX system example is presented in Ron Adner’s book The Wide Lens.

 “There is nothing quite so useless as doing with great efficiency something that should not be done at all.” – Peter Drucker